 The first thing that struck me about the Serengeti was that there were no fences or glass walls bordering the park—nothing keeping the animals in, and very little keeping the humans out.
 At twenty, I was well-accustomed to regulation, and zoos with glass-upon-glass, before rails and cages with the elephants and giraffes, and lions inside, and the humans safely outside.
 It was startling to realize that we were stepping into their home, their true realm, where they were captive to no one.

 It was fifteen minutes driving along the tire-worn dirt path before we spotted anything.
-For a while, it was impossibly flat, with little shrubbery and no trees to break the plains that extended in all directions—just a waving line of heat that blurred the vanishing point where the land touched the sky.
+For a while, it was impossibly flat, with little shrubbery and no trees to break the plains that extended in all directions—just a waving line of heat that blurred the vanishing point where the land met the sky.
 The first zebra we saw was barely visible through the furthest zooms of our cameras, yet we dedicated at least twenty pictures apiece to the tiny stripped dot.
-Our driver—a good-humored missionary who had volunteered to be our guide—laughed, told us to save our battery, and turned up Michael Jackson’s Greatest Hits, singing along gustily as we zipped over the light road.
+Our driver—a good-humored missionary who had volunteered to be our guide—laughed, and told us to save our battery.
+He turned up Michael Jackson's Greatest Hits, and sang along gustily as we zipped over the light road.

-Five minutes later, the horizon began to move and shift, and suddenly, we found ourselves in the midst of a herd of two-hundred zebras, nearly close enough to reach out the window and touch.
+Five minutes later, the horizon began to move and shift, and suddenly, we found ourselves in the midst of a herd of two-hundred zebras.
+They were nearly close enough for us to touch from the window.
 Their mohawks rustled stiffly in the breeze, and the muscles in their backs jumped testily as they surrounded the ranger.
-They brayed noisily, like funny high-pitched hiccoughs that happened on the inhale and the exhale and thus could go on endlessly, save for the dizziness.
+They brayed noisily, like funny high-pitched hiccoughs that happened on the inhale and the exhale and could go on endlessly, save for the dizziness.
 A cloud of dust followed them as they crossed our path, and when it settled, they were gone.
-We turned to each other with wide eyes, unbelieving of what we’d just seen, as our driver chuckled, and indulged himself in a few “I told you so’s.”
+We turned to each other with wide eyes, unbelieving of what we'd just seen, as our driver chuckled, and indulged himself in a few "I told you so's."

 A bit further and we came across a herd of wildebeest with powerful haunches and slender legs.
 They joined another herd of zebras, and the landscape was filled with purple-brown hides milling against the sharp black-and-white stripes, as the animals journeyed towards new lands together.
-It struck me as incredible that they knew not just the direction to travel, but when it was time to begin their journey, with no person or input beyond instinct driving them on, just the conviction that it was time.
+It struck me as incredible that they knew not just the direction to travel, but when it was time to begin their journey, with no person or input beyond instinct driving them on, just the conviction that it was time to go and a gut instinct of where to head.
 I wondered if I would ever be so certain about anything, and felt a deep ache of longing to be so free.